XKaguya/AutoReconnect-Remastered/README.md

 #
 AutoReconnect-Remastered is a plugin based on [Exiled](https://github.com/Exiled-Team/EXILED) for SCP:SL.
 This Plugin allow players who was accidently disconnected from server to spawn what the player was before disconnected.

+# THIS PLUGIN VIOLATES NORTHWOOD VSR SO FAR.

+Use it at private server if you want to use it and don't mind.

+Feature about asking player with DNT if player is accept for storing their data were working In Progress.

 # How to install

 Make sure you've installed the newest version of [Exiled](https://github.com/Exiled-Team/EXILED).